Sturzkampfgeschwader 1: Siege of Malta

 RAF Luqa was attacked on 18 January and one Ju 87 was shot down by fighters.
 On 19 January another two were lost over Malta bombing the aircraft carrier, with another damaged.
 On 5/6 February the HM Trawler Tourmaline was attacked.
 Force H shelled Genoa (Operation Grog), and so the group transferred to Sardinia on 9 February but did not succeed in finding the British ships.
 From there it was sent to Africa II./StG 1 claimed the last major success over Malta; the 26 February attack on Luqa destroyed most hangars, workshops and destroyed or damaged 17 to 19 aircraft.
 It cost the group three Ju 87s.
 III./StG 1 also took part in the attack.
 It lost two Ju 87s over Malta on 5 March 1941.
 Third group also attacked Malta convoys MW 6.
-They claimed two ships sunk, but British records show none were lost, but two were bombed at their births.
+They claimed two ships sunk, but British records show none were lost, but two were bombed at their berths.
 The group's commanding officer Helmut Mahlke returned with his Ju 87 heavily damaged by ground-fire.

 7 and 8 Staffel were sent temporarily to North Africa to replace I./StG 1 which had been sent to the Balkans.
 The group continued with attacks against Valletta on 23 March, and the harbour on 11 April while Ta' Vnezja was bombed.
 An Italian Ju 87 unit was attached to bolster its strength.
 The group appears to have ceased operations over Malta in mid-April.
 II. and III./StG 1 continued attacks on Malta.
 On 9 May both groups bombed Malta.
 Amongst their losses was Oberleutnant Ulrich Heinze of 9 staffel, killed while engaging a British submarine in the harbour.
 II./StG 1 attacked another convoy on 9 May and withdrew to Greece on 12 May.